Small Kansas town celebrates International Pancake Day

 - Line up starts at 2:30 p.m. at Light Park

-To get in the spirit of Internation Pancake Day, you can buy gear here.
+To get in the spirit of International Pancake Day, you can buy gear here.

 To stay up to date with International Pancake Day in Liberal, you can like them on Facebook.